-Twitter: Twitter recently updated this feature, and you can find its Dark Mode under Settings > Display and Sound.
-There are now two versions: Dim, which turns things a deep navy blue, and Lights Out, which turns them pitch-black.
-The latter will save battery on phones with OLED screens that turn black pixels off entirely, such as the iPhone X and Xs.
+Twitter updated this feature a number of years ago, and you can find its dark mode on the left side panel by clicking through More > Settings and Support > Display.
+There are two versions: Dim, which turns things a deep navy blue, and Lights Out, which turns them pitch-black.
+The latter will extend the battery life of phones with OLED screens that turn black pixels off entirely, such as the iPhone 13 and 14.

 On mobile, tap your profile pic in the top left of your screen, and in the bottom left, tap the sun icon.
 There, you’ll be able to turn on Dark mode, choose to Use device settings, or activate the Dim or Lights out theme.

 YouTube gets a gold star for its dark mode feature, which is available on both the web and its mobile apps.
 On the web, just click your profile image in the upper right corner and choose Appearance.
 There, you’ll have the option to turn on Dark theme or Use device theme.

 On the Android and iOS mobile apps, tap your profile picture, then Settings, General, and Appearance to get the same options.

 You can use Reddit in dark mode on the web by clicking your username and toggling Dark Mode on.
 If you’re in the mobile app, tap your avatar, then Settings and scroll to the Dark Mode heading to mess around with the toggle switches and options there.
 You can also use third-party Reddit apps like Narwhal or Reddit Is Fun, which contain lots of useful features and their own dark modes.